BioDynaMo/biodynamo/doc/user_guide/operation.md

   // The state consists of these two data members double threshold_ = 0;
   // Data members that can be changed in `operator()(SimObject*
-  // sim_object)` need to be of atomic type to avoid race
+  // sim_object)` need to be of atomic type to avoid race conditions std::atomic<uint32_t> counter_ = 0;
-  // conditions
-  std::atomic<uint32_t> counter_ = 0;

- private:
-  static bool registered_;
 }

 ```